openvinotoolkit/open_model_zoo/demos/python_demos/machine_translation_demo/README.md

                         Required.
 Path to the folder with tgt tokenizer that contains vocab.json and merges.txt.
   --output-name OUTPUT_NAME
+                        Optional.
 Name of the models output node.
 ```

 To run the demo, you can use Intel's pretrained model.
 To download pretrained models, use the OpenVINO&trade; [Model Downloader](../../../tools/downloader/README.md) or go to the [Intel&reg; Open Source Technology Center](https://download.01.org/opencv/).